vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/pinniped-with-tkg.md

-﻿# **Authentication with Pinniped**
+﻿# Authentication with Pinniped
 Tanzu Kubernetes Grid implements user authentication with [Pinniped](https://pinniped.dev/), an open-source authentication service for Kubernetes clusters.
-Pinniped allows you to plug external OpenID Connect (OIDC) or LDAP identity providers (IdP) into Tanzu Kubernetes (workload) clusters, so that you can control user access to those clusters.
+Pinniped allows you to plug external OpenID Connect (OIDC) or LDAP identity providers (IdP) into Tanzu Kubernetes (workload) clusters so that you can control user access to those clusters.

-- ` `For LDAP authentication, Pinniped uses [Dex](https://github.com/dexidp/dex/blob/master/README.md) as the endpoint to connect to your upstream LDAP IdP.
+- For LDAP authentication, Pinniped uses [Dex](https://github.com/dexidp/dex/blob/master/README.md) as the endpoint to connect to your upstream LDAP IdP.
-- ` `If you use OIDC, Pinniped provides its own endpoint, so Dex is not required.
+- If you use OIDC, Pinniped provides its own endpoint, so Dex is not required.

 Pinniped and Dex run automatically as in-cluster services in your management clusters if you enable identity management.
 For instructions on how to enable identity management in Tanzu Kubernetes Grid, see [Configure Identity Management](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-id-mgmt.html).

-### **Authentication Flow**
+## Authentication Flow
 The authentication flow between the management and workload clusters includes the following:

 - The Tanzu Kubernetes Grid administrator enables and configures identity management on the management cluster, specifying an external LDAP or OIDC IdP.